Can You Put A Regular Mattress On A Bunk Bed?

 1. Choose the right mattress type

 First, we don’t recommend latex, hybrid or innerspring mattresses.
 Don’t get us wrong - there are tons of great mattresses on the market, but all these types are usually bouncy.
 Kids, of course, will love this, but you don’t want them jumping on their beds all the time - it is not the safest thing to do.
-Moreover, such mattresses are usually heavy - hybrids and innerspring beds contain lots of metal coils and often compose of many layers.
+Moreover, such mattresses are usually heavy - hybrids and innerspring beds usually have many layers and lots of metal coils.

 That is why a memory foam mattress might be a perfect option for a bunk bed.
 Note that not all such mattresses are extra soft - there are thousands of options to choose from, and if you want to find a medium-firm or a firm mattress, you will do it easily.

 Reasons to buy a memory foam mattress for a bunk (or another) bed:

 - They are the best in pressure-relieving, which is very important for side sleepers who want to get rid of the pressure in hip and shoulder areas

 - They usually are less expensive than latex and hybrid mattresses.